Dear seniors, I am working in a textile industry as an HR payroll executive. My factory is located in Tamil Nadu. My doubt is regarding NH/FH payable.

 From India, New Delhi

-Sir, you clearly said that if an employee comes to work on a holiday, he is eligible to receive double wages; otherwise, he is eligible for a single wage.
+Sir, you clearly stated that if an employee comes to work on a holiday, he is eligible to receive double wages; otherwise, he is eligible for a single wage.
 Finally, you mentioned that prefix and suffix rules also apply.
 That sentence is confusing to me.
 Please clarify the meaning of prefix and suffix rules with examples.
+Please, sir.

 From India, Madurai